 A quick note about specific conditions (wind, rain, darkness):

 - If it’s raining, I wear a brimmed hat and this rain jacket.
 And if it’s an extra cold rain, sometimes I wear a fleece earband over the hat, which is extra sexy.
+I actually love running in the rain!

 - If it’s windy, sometimes I’ll layer that same rain jacket on top of whatever else I’m wearing; it adds a little warmth and it really helps cut the wind.
 Sometimes I’ll go for a windbreaker jacket or something wind resistant.